German police busts suspected refugee smuggling ring | DW | 19.01.2021

-Over a dozen defendants were linked to an operation to smuggle Syrians through the so-called Balkan route since 2019.
+Over a dozen suspects were linked to an operation to smuggle Syrians through the so-called Balkan route since 2019.
 Coordinated raids early on Tuesday involved hundreds of officers across several cities and states.

 German authorities launched coordinated raids nationwide targeting a human trafficking ring early on Tuesday, arresting suspects in Berlin, Lower Saxony, North Rhine-Westphalia and Hesse, federal police said in a statement.
 Around 400 officers mobilized in total.